 We are responsible for:

-- managing and supporting children and young people under the guardianship of the chief executive
+- providing case management and support for children and young people under the custody or guardianship of the Chief Executive

-- supporting the reunification of children with their families where it is safe to do so
+- supporting the reunification of children and young people with their families where it is safe to do so

 - managing the adoption process

-- supporting refugee children and young people through the Commonwealth Guardianship team.
+- supporting children and young people from a refugee background through the Commonwealth Guardianship team.